 During labor, you will be expected to limit your visitors to no more than two at a time.
 During the time of delivery, you will be limited to keeping up to two people with you (no trading out) until you and baby are safe and sound during the recovery period.
 This is a hospital policy and exceptions can only be made by making special arrangements in advance with the nursing administrator responsible for the Labor & Delivery unit.
 The waiting room in the Labor & Delivery unit is small and usually crowded.
 Remember that there is a much larger waiting room located off the first floor lobby, next to the gift/snack shop.
 Visitors are also welcome to purchase food and beverages in the hospital cafeteria on the first floor.
 Once you have given birth and completed the immediate recovery period you may have visitors with more lenient limitations.
 Visitors will be expected to leave the building at 9 PM.
 One person may stay with you overnight.
-Consider bringing a twin sized air mattress with you for sleeping comfort, as the sleep chairs provided by the hospital may be a bit uncomfortable.
 That person must be old enough to offer assistance to you.
 Family and friends that are ill should not come to the hospital.
+Please call the hospital for the most up to date visitor policy.

-If you would like a tour of Gulf Coast Medical Center's Women's Center, please call 747-7700.
+If you would like a tour of Gulf Coast Medical Center's Women's Center, please call 850-747-7700.